apostrophecms/apostrophe-documentation/tutorials/advanced-development/how-apostrophe-starts-up.md

 After all of the modules are initialized, Apostrophe invokes the `modulesReady` methods of any modules that have one, in the order those modules were initialized.
 This is a good time to do work that requires other modules initialized after yours.

-Node that your `modulesReady` method may optionally take a callback.
+Note that your `modulesReady` method may optionally take a callback.

 If you are extending another module, be sure to check whether it already has a `modulesReady` method and invoke it via the super pattern if so.